 Inside Time is the only national newspaper for prisoners.
-It was founded in 1991 by Eric McGraw, then director of the charity The New Bridge.
-Following the riots at Strangeways Prison in Manchester in 2000, and Lord Justice Woolf’s report, McGraw felt that prisons would be much improved by a better communication system to keep their inmates in touch with events that affected them.
+It was founded in 1991 by Eric McGraw, then director of the charity New Bridge.
+Following the riots at Strangeways Prison in Manchester in 2000, and Lord Justice Woolf’s report, McGraw felt that prisons would be much improved by a better communication system to keep those imprisoned in touch with events that affected them.
 I was involved from the beginning.

-The contents include up to nine pages of prisoners’ letters, Newsround pages with both world and prison news, books reviews, half a dozen pages of comment, often written by prisoners, a legal question and answer page and contributions from the Prison and Probation Ombudsman, amongst other specialist writers.
+The contents include up to nine pages of prisoners’ letters, Newsround pages with both world and prison news, books, reviews, half a dozen pages of comment, often written by prisoners, legal pages including a question and answer page and contributions from the Prison and Probation Ombudsman, amongst other specialist writers.
 It also has several pages of quizzes and competitions.

 I write a column every month reporting on prison events and initiatives as well as occasionally throwing in events from my own life – such as my visit to Robben Island, South Africa, where President Mandela was held for twenty seven years, a visit I made to the Brooklyn Federal Detention Centre, New York.
 In 2014 I reported on literacy programmes in HMP Doncaster and HMP Wormwood Scrubs and delivered a letter to Downing Street protesting against the restrictions on prisoners receiving books.